Fresh Berry Cake

 Pin Recipe Print Recipe Rate this Recipe

-Simple white cake layers filled with a whipped cream and fresh berry filling and soaked in a tres leches syrup.
+Simple white cake layers filled with a whipped cream and fresh berry filling and soaked in a tres leches syrup– a reader favorite that delivers big flavor with surprisingly simple components.

 Prep Time20 minutes